Florida District Courts of Appeal: Jurisdiction

 The jurisdiction of the DCAs is set forth in Florida Rule of Appellate Procedure 9.030.

 Appeals are usually heard by a three-judge panel.
 Occasionally a DCA will hold an en banc hearing, in which all the judges participate.

 The decisions of the district courts of appeal represent the law of Florida unless and until they are overruled by the Florida Supreme Court.
-Stanfill v.
-State, 384 So.2d 141, 143 (Fla.
-1980).
 Thus, in the absence of interdistrict conflict, district court decisions bind all Florida trial courts.
-Weiman v.
-McHaffie, 470 So.2d 682, 684 (Fla.
-1985).See Pardo v.
-State, 596 So.
-2d 665 (Fla.
-1992).
 In the event of a conflict between the decisions of different district courts of appeal, county and circuit courts must adhere to the case law of their own district court of appeal.

 District courts of appeal may recede from certain case law and precedent in subsequent decisions, or the Supreme Court may override a district court's precedent in favor of conflicting case law from another district.
 Because the Florida Supreme Court has predominantly discretionary jurisdiction (i.e., can choose which cases it wants to hear), the DCAs provide the final word on the vast majority of cases appealed in the State of Florida.
 Cases that are affirmed without comment by the district courts cannot be appealed to the Supreme Court, even as a request for discretionary review.
 Such a case may be reviewed by the United States Supreme Court pursuant to a petition for writ of certiorari.

 Cases involving the death penalty are heard directly and automatically by the Florida Supreme Court, bypassing the district courts of appeal.